smartmobilefactory/SMF-Fastlane-Commons/setup/README.md

 `smf_pipeline_update_android_commons`: This lane updates the Android Commons.

 ## iOS Setup
-`smf_setup_dependencies`: This lane install pods if a podfile is present in the project.
-It also checks multiple properties (duplicated build numbers, is there an editable app version, etc.) to reduce the risk of errors when uploading to iTunes Connect.
+`smf_setup_dependencies_pr_check` / `smf_setup_dependencies_build`: These lanes install pods if a podfile is present in the project.
+They also check multiple properties (duplicated build numbers, is there an editable app version, etc.) to reduce the risk of errors when uploading to iTunes Connect.
 For this check `upload_itc` must be set to true in the Config.json.
+There is one lane for PR-Checks and one for Builds to be able to only run code for one of the two.
+For example Phrase-App should only be called during a build.
+So the `smf_setup_dependencies_build` can be overridden to add Phrase-App string synchronisation.
+See section "Custom Behavior" for more information.

 `smf_pipeline_increment_build_number`: *See Android.*